Winners of the ACHS 23rd Annual Quality Improvement (QI) Awards announced

 - Healthcare Measurement

-Each judging panel consists of an ACHS Councillor, an ACHS surveyor and a representative from an ACHS member organisation.
+Each judging panel consists of an ACHS Councillor, an ACHS assessor and a representative from an ACHS member organisation.

 Information on past QI Awards winners, highly commended and all other submissions can be found by clicking on the links below to the Quality Initiatives publication.